Do you want to install and set up All in One SEO for WordPress?

 Using Content Analyzer for TruSEO Score in WordPress

-The content analysis feature looks for a comprehensive set of indicators to assign your content an SEO score.
+The content analysis feature looks for a detailed set of indicators to give your content an SEO score.
 This allows you to have a handy SEO checklist that you can go through when creating content for your website.

 You can expand different sections to view the checks and recommendations.
-AIOSEO will give you details about each recommendation that requires your attention and tell you how to fix it.
+AIOSEO will give you details about each recommendation that needs your attention and tell you how to fix it.

 For more details, see our tips on optimizing your blog posts for SEO.